FrenchW/FrwTwemoji/README.md

 ##Simple parser

-Anywhere, use the Parser function th get the string converted with string + images
+Anywhere, use the Parser function to get the string converted with string + images

 ###Usage